mansonsiu/manson.github.io/_posts/2018-06-02-qrcode-generation.md

 ---
 layout: post
-title: "QRCode in SVG, no client side code needed, not even Javascript"
+title: "QRCode in SVG, no client side code needed, not even a Javascript"
 date: 2018-06-02
 tags: [development, technology]
 ---